Light of Hope Community School, 2020 – 2021

 Celebrations at the official opening in June 2021

-Enrolment at the school has continued to increase since the new facilities opened.
+Enrolment at Light of Hope has continued to increase since the new facilities opened.
 In June 2022 enrolment was at 300 pupils (156 boys ad 144 girls).

 The school has applied for support for an additional three-classroom block and further desks through the Constituency Development Fund.
 It is currently waiting to hear if the application has been successful.